Julie Herrmann, Steering Committee Chair

 Darrell Yater has worked for Northwest Local Schools for over 20 years and has served in the roles of teacher, curriculum specialist, assistant principal, director of special education services, and assistant superintendent.
 Darrell is a Milken Educator of the Year award.
 Over his years of experience, he has created partnerships with a variety of providers in the areas of special education, mental health, and school leadership.
 In his role as a district administrator for special education, he partnered with community agencies to bring mental health services to students within the school setting.
 As Assistant Superintendent, Mr. Yater added additional partnerships with community agencies to provide comprehensive wrap around services such as student mentoring, individual counseling services, parent training, and job embedded trauma training for teachers.
 Throughout his career, Mr. Yater has worked to develop and align systems that provide services and supports to ensure success for students.

-Learning Grove, Research Director
+Learning Grove, Senior Director of the Innovation Lab

 Before her role on the Steering Committee, Dena was an active member of the Community Connections Channel of Joining Forces for Children.
 She is currently working on many local projects that address equity and well-being.
 Her experience and expertise led her to create a local nonprofit organization, First Ladies For Health, focused on the health disparities in African-Americans and Hispanics.
 In addition, Dena is the Program Director of the Urban Health Pathway at the University of Cincinnati.